 |Example||Cars as well as spare parts sold by a car dealer to its customers||Biscuits sold by a biscuit manufacturing company to its customers|

 The main application of this bifurcation is when it comes to the context where the word is being referred.
 For example, inventory is used in an accounting context and hence is valued at cost using various methods of inventory accounting like First-In-First-Out (FIFO), Last-In-First-Out (LIFO) and Average Cost methods.

 On the other hand, the stock is used in more business context which is valued at the selling price and hence it directly affects the top line of the company.
 So stock valuation is more concurrent as it takes the market value into the account whereas inventory is valued at the cost at which the company had to incur to procure the raw material, process it and finally sell it to the market.

 Inventory includes finished products, work-in-progress products and the raw material used to produce the finished and work-in-progress products.
 Whereas stock refers to any type of product that is sold by the company to its customers to generate revenue.

-This has a been a guide to Inventory vs Stock.
-Here we also discuss the top difference between Inventory vs Stock along with infographics and comparison table.
+This has been a guide to Inventory vs Stock.
+Here we discuss the top difference between inventory and stock along with infographics and comparison table.
 You may also have a look at the following articles –